harman28/buzzfeed_anon_betting/queries.md

+## Steps (1) and (2)
+Taken care of by our setup.

+## Step (3)
-Steps (1) and (2) of the methodology are taken care of by our setup.
-For Step (3), we need an `median_implied_prob` table to store median probabilities calculated for each match by each bookie.
+We need an `median_implied_prob` table to store median probabilities calculated for each match by each bookie.
 Join this with the main matches table to find the valid match books (without anomalous opening odds), and distinct matches for good measure.
 Also leave out walkovers and cancellations.

     WITH
     median_implied_prob AS (